 McFry serves on the board of directors for the Piedmont Health Care Authority and is the vice president of the Alabama Banner User Group.
 He is past president and past secretary/treasurer of the Alabama Association of College and University Business Officers.
 He is a graduate of the College Business Management Institute and Leadership Calhoun County.

 Dean of Academic Programs and Services

-The dean of Academic Programs and Services ensures the quality and effectiveness of academic instruction at the College and administers the policies and procedures that apply to all college credit programs.
-The following departments report to Dr. Leslie Worthington: Language and Humanities, Business, Information Technology, Science, Math and Engineering, Health, Physical Education and Recreation, Social Science, Library Services, Athletics, the Center for Teaching and Learning, Fine Arts, Alabama Language Institute and International Programs.
+The dean of Academic Programs and Services ensures the quality and effectiveness of academic instruction at the College and administers the policies and procedures that apply to academic credit programs.
+The following divisions report to Dr. Leslie Worthington: Language and Humanities; Business, Legal Studies, and Computer Science; Science and Mathematics; Health, Physical Education and Recreation; Social Science, Library Services, the Center for Teaching and Learning, Fine Arts, Alabama Language Institute and International Programs.

 Hayes has been employed at Gadsden State since 2015, when she accepted a position as an English instructor.
 Later, she accepted the position of director of the Cardinal Tutoring Center and was promoted to division chair of Languages and Humanities in 2019.
 Prior to working at Gadsden State, she worked for the Etowah County Schools and Piedmont City Schools.

 Hayes earned a Bachelor of Arts in English and Spanish and a Master of Science in Education of English Language Arts from Jacksonville State University.
 In 2010, she earned an educational specialist designation, also from JSU.
 In 2021, she completed her doctoral degree in Developmental Education Administration from Sam Houston State University.
 She is a graduate of Leadership Etowah and the Gadsden State Development Institute.
 She earned a fellowship from the Jewish Foundation for the Righteous at Columbia University.